THE SEAL OF THE DEPARTMENT OF COMMERCE

 d. operating unit requests shall be accompanied by a brief statement explaining how the use of the seal in the given circumstance will not result in embarrassment to or a perception of favoritism or endorsement by the Department.

-.04 The Deputy Director, OAS, will approve or disapprove the proposed use of the Department seal.
+.04 The Deputy Director, OFEQ, will approve or disapprove the proposed use of the Department seal.
 The operating unit receiving a request from an outside party will notify that party of the Department's determination.
-If the request is originated by an operating unit, OAS will notify the operating unit of the determination.
+If the request is originated by an operating unit, OFEQ will notify the operating unit of the determination.

 SECTION 6.
 EFFECT ON OTHER ORDERS.

 This Order supersedes Department Administrative Order 20l-17, dated June 7, 2004.

 Secretary of Commerce